tigoe/NodeExamples/ExpressIntro/Datalogger/readme.md

 * `server.js` saves incoming records in an array, and sends items from the array when requested.
 There is no persistent storage in this version.
 * `server-fileWriter.js` saves incoming records to a text file called `data.txt`, and sends items from the file when requested.
 This file exists even when the server is not running.

+The server programs are written for HTTP, not HTTPS, but if they are served from glitch.com, they will operate as HTTPS.
+So the Arduino client is written as an HTTPS client too.
+If you prefer to run the servers on your own host and not use HTTPS, be sure to adjust the Arduino client accordingly.

 ## The API
 - GET /uid/records/startTime/endTime - returns all records from startTime to endTime.
   * uid is a client ID, a 9-byte ID in hexadecimal format